-“With the lowest natural gas costs we’ve seen in a decade, and the expectation that low gas costs will continue for the foreseeable future, this is an opportune time to keep our attention focused on rebuilding infrastructure.
-The delivery of natural gas to customers requires solid infrastructure, both in terms of the pipeline facilities used to distribute gas across the system and in terms of the information systems used to support financial, customer and field operations,” said Steve Bryant, president of Columbia Gas of Massachusetts.
+"Relatively low and stable natural gas costs continue, and are expected to do so for the foreseeable future.
+This establishes an opportune time to keep our attention focused on rebuilding infrastructure.
+The delivery of natural gas to customers requires solid infrastructure, both in terms of the pipeline facilities used to distribute gas across the system and in terms of the information systems used to support financial, customer and field operations," said Steve Bryant, president of Columbia Gas of Massachusetts.

-“These undertakings require sizeable capital investment and operating and maintenance expenditures.
-In addition, in recent years we have increased our focus on employee safety.
-While these efforts have provided admirable returns in the form of reduced employee injuries and avoidable vehicular accidents, there is a cost related to time spent with employees to continually reinforce the benefits of safe work practices,” continued Bryant.
-“In order to keep all these activities moving forward, we look forward to working with the DPU during this proceeding to structure a ratemaking process that enables the rebuilding program to rely on a reasonable and measured method of capital cost recovery that is timely, adequate and predictable,” said Bryant.
+"These undertakings require sizeable capital investment and operating and maintenance expenditures," continued Bryant.
+"In order to keep all these activities moving forward, we look forward to working with the DPU during this proceeding to structure a ratemaking process that enables the rebuilding program to rely on a reasonable and measured method of capital cost recovery that is timely, adequate and predictable," said Bryant.